jnm/hamster2toggl/README.md

 hamster2toggl
 =============

-hamster2toggl is a simple software (python script) that read entries from hamster ( http://projecthamster.wordpress.com/about/ ) and add them to a selected project in toggl ( https://www.toggl.com )
+hamster2toggl is a simple software (python script) that reads entries from hamster ( http://projecthamster.wordpress.com/about/ ) and adds them to a selected project in toggl ( https://www.toggl.com )

 This solftware is licensed under the AGPLv3.